Skip to content

 Generally, solving the ODE of oscillatory systems in time requires numerically tracking the oscillations.
 This is a computationally expensive process; however, using the harmonic ansatz removes the oscillatory time-dependence.
 Simulating instead the harmonic variables of a HarmonicEquation is vastly more efficient - a steady state of the system appears as a fixed point in multidimensional space rather than an oscillatory function.

-The Extention TimeEvolution is used to interface HarmonicEquation with the solvers contained in OrdinaryDiffEq.jl.
-Time-dependent parameter sweeps are defined using the object ParameterSweep.
+The extension TimeEvolution is used to interface HarmonicEquation with the solvers contained in OrdinaryDiffEq.jl.
+Time-dependent parameter sweeps are defined using the object AdiabaticSweep.
 To use the TimeEvolution extension, one must first load the OrdinaryDiffEq.jl package.

 julia